acend/helm-basics-training/content/en/docs/_index.md

 {{< /onlyWhenNot >}}

 {{< onlyWhen mobi >}}
 We already created a namespace for you.
-The name of your namespace is equal to your Mobi U-Account `u....` and has been placed in the Project `?`.
+The name of your namespace is equal to your Mobi U-Account `u....` and has been placed in the Project `helm`.
 Just to see it again, a namespace in Kubernetes can be created with:

 {{< /onlyWhen >}}